 Endometriosis pain can be excruciating and have a significant effect on your ability to lead a normal life.
-If you've got symptoms of endometriosis, Lillian Schapiro, MD, Kristan Adams, MD, and Kathryn Garren, WHNP, at Ideal Gynecology, LLC, in Georgia can help.
-They provide the latest medications for endometriosis to relieve you of the cycle of pain it can cause.
+If you've got symptoms of endometriosis, Lillian Schapiro, MD, Tiffany Morgan, WHNP, Clara Jones, FNP, and Kathryn Garren, WHNP, at Ideal Gynecology, LLC, in Georgia can help.
+They provide the latest medications and other treatments for endometriosis to relieve you of the cycle of pain it can cause.
 Call the Atlanta or McDonough, Georgia office of Ideal Gynecology, LLC, to schedule a consultation or use the online form to book an appointment.

 Endometriosis is a condition in which the tissue that normally lines your uterus (the endometrium) starts to grow in other places throughout your pelvic area.
 Every month, your body sheds the endometrium, causing your period.
 The plugs of endometrial tissue outside your uterus also swell and bleed, causing pain that can be unbearable for some women.